luca-naujoks/fpm/README.md

 # Finance Project Manager (FPM)

 A simple virtual budget-management app for tracking project finances.
-Built with Vite + React, Go, and SQLite.
+Built with Vite + SolidJS, Go, and SQLite.

+## What you get?

+- a single Binary
+- minimal Resource footprintÏ
+- approximately 10.8MB in size

 ## Key Features